QuicSDN: Transitioning from TCP to QUIC for Southbound Communication in SDNs: quicSDN Architecture

 \subsubsection{Message Passing}

 Compared to shared memory, message passing methods are easier to implement and more extensible.
 The two primary methods of message passing are message queues and \gls{UDS}.
-To simplify system extensibility, the latter method is used because it is supported by all major programming languages.
-There are two primary types of \gls{UDS} sockets at the transport layer level: stream sockets and datagram sockets.
-With stream \gls{UDS}, received data is in form of stream bits.
-The arrival of stream bits can be out-of-order and it is required to be put in order based on message boundaries.
-Finding message boundaries in stream sockets is difficult because they are byte oriented and the receiver needs to parse the received bytes and rearrange them, which introduces additional overhead.
-On the other hand, datagram sockets are faster and allow an entire message to be passed, obviating the need for message boundary detection and can be used for implementing various scheduling methods.
+To simplify system extensibility, we use the latter method because of its ease of debugging and support in all the major programming languages.
+There are two primary types of \glspl{UDS} at the transport layer level: stream sockets and datagram sockets.
+With stream \gls{UDS}, received data is in form of stream bytes.
+The arrival of stream bytes can be out-of-order and it is required to be put in order by the application based on message boundaries.
+Finding message boundaries in stream sockets introduces processing overhead because they are byte oriented and the receiver needs to parse and rearrange the received bytes, thereby introducing additional overhead.
+On the other hand, datagram sockets are faster and allow an entire message to be passed.